Muhammad-Suleman-Basit/Expenzo/README.md

-# EXPENZO 💜
+# EXPENZO

-**Offline-first personal expense tracker** built with React Native & Expo.
+**personal expense tracker** built with React Native & Expo.
 Track expenses, set budgets, manage categories, and visualize your spending — all stored **privately on your device**, no internet required.

 ---